-John Devison is commemorated on the St. Peter's, Greets Green, Memorial.
+John Devison is commemorated on the Salem Chapel Memorial.
 The only obvious Tipton connection is that his brother William's Tipton address is shown on the CWGC 'Roll of Honour', there is no evidence that he ever lived in Tipton.

 After John's death his outstanding Army pay and allowances amounted to £17/2/7d (17 pounds, 2 shillings and 7 pence); in October 1917 this was distributed equally between his sisters Elizabeth Bowring, Annie Waterhouse, Ada Banner, and sister-in-law Ada Devison.
 John's War Gratuity amounted to £6/0/0d (6 pounds exactly), this was paid to his sister Annie Waterhouse in November 1919.

-98 men of the 2nd KRRC died on 25th September.
-The vast majority, including John Devison, have no known grave and are commemorated on the Loos Memorial at Dud Corner.
-This includes Private George Peachment who won the VC giving assistance to his wounded Captain, but losing his own life in that act of bravery.
+4 Officers and 98 Other Ranks of the 2/KRRC lost their lives on 25th September, this included Tipton men John Devison and Frederick Williams.
+The vast majority, including Devison and Williams, have no known grave and are commemorated on the Loos Memorial at Dud Corner.
+Rifleman George Peachment of 2/KRRC won the Victoria Cross on the 25th September 1915 giving assistance to his wounded Captain, but losing his own life in that act of bravery.

 The Free Press July 9th 1915.